paulw11/homebridge-elkm1/README.md

 ## Configuration

 **Note** Version 2.0 has a change to the `zoneTypes` element of the configuration in order to support the configuration form in Homebridge-UI.
-The old format will be read by verison 2.0, but zones will not appear in the Homebridge UI form until the file configuratiom file is changed. e.g. from
+The old format will be read by verison 2.0, but zones will not appear in the Homebridge UI form until the configuration file is changed. e.g. from

 ```json